grabowsp/sg_8X/metadata_management/metadata_locations.md

     * First assembly of info.
 Includes Library ID's, Plant ID's, names used in the VCF, info from Jason's metadata, sequencing statistics, and ploidy info
   * `sg_8X_metadata_v2.0.csv`
     * Each JXXX accession assigned a unified accession ('UNI_ACC') to lump together accessions that are supposed to be of the same origin.
+  * `sg_8X_metadata_v3.1.csv`
+    * Added sample filtering calls and notes about if samples are native or contaminants
+    * `...v3.0.csv` was a previous version with 5 fewer samples called non-native